kresowe/flags/README.md

 The nested cross-validation was used because of the relatively small amount of data w.r.t. number of classes.
 The model performance with different values of the regularization hyperparameter was assessed.

 The model with the best performance was chosen.
 For this model a cross-validation was used to make a final estimation of its accuracy.
+Then, for this model the dataset was divided into training and test samples and trained.
+The true positive rate was calculated for each class separately to check which particular flags are misclassified.

 The best model was trained on the whole available dataset and then serialized for future use.